vamshikrishna2001/GO-TRYOUTS/Readme.txt

-so basically if you push data in a channel from a go routine that go routine will be blocked until the same message is read from the go routine
+so basically if you push data into a channel(A to B) from a go routine(A) that go routine will be blocked until the same message is read from the go routine(B)

 func main() {
 	var a int